zodttd/GammaSupportDocs/GettingStarted/DeletingGames.md

 How to delete games in Gamma:

-It's simple.
 Each game in the main menu has its own set of options.
 Long-press the game and a pop-up menu will show.
 Scroll to the bottom of the options and choose Delete Game.

 Enjoy Gamma!